anilpank/uxBible/README.md

 - Reality -> Improving the user experience is a continual and iterative process.
 The earlier you start in development process, the better the results are.
 Try incremental improvement of user experience.

+## Hacking the User's Experience

+We would be targeting incremental user experience improvement here.
+The goal is to lower cognitive friction.

+1. **Shapes Hack** - Let's make our UIs easy for the brain to de construct, by using shapes.
+ - The brain loves easy to see shapes.
+ - Central vision is a high brain CPU resource.
+ - Peripheral vision is a low brain CPU resource.
+ - If user has to visually scan our UI to understand it, the cognitive friction would be high.
+ - If user's brain can break our UI down to big shapes, the cognitive friction would be LOW.